VenkatRajaIyer/CMPE242/README.md

 7) Configure it to build as a module

-8) In the command prompt, type in 'make device_driver_filename.ko'
+8) In the command prompt, type in 'make modules'

 9) Navigate to the application's folder (examples folder) and add the application file which is present in GitHub there.